| Download The Book in PDF

 points which can be taken up on rebuttal.

-DELIBERATION During deliberation, the jury will often ask to hear
+During deliberation, the jury will often ask to hear

-tapes, or parts of tapes, which were introduced into evidence.
+certaintapes, or parts of tapes, which were introduced into evidence.

 Obviously, th'e tapes and transcripts should be available, ready